cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `gpg.minTrustLevel`

 Specifies a minimum trust level for signature verification.
 If this option is unset, then signature verification for merge operations require a key with at least `marginal` trust.
 Other operations that perform signature verification require a key with at least `undefined` trust.
 Setting this option overrides the required trust-level for all operations.
 Supported values, in increasing order of significance:

 - `undefined`
 - `never`
 - `marginal`
 - `fully`
 - `ultimate`

 `gui.commitMsgWidth`

-Defines how wide the commit message window is in the [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html).
+Defines how wide the commit message window is in the git-gui(1).
 "75" is the default.

 `gui.diffContext`

-Specifies how many context lines should be used in calls to diff made by the [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html).
+Specifies how many context lines should be used in calls to diff made by the git-gui(1).
 The default is "5".

 `gui.displayUntracked`

-Determines if [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) shows untracked files in the file list.
+Determines if git-gui(1) shows untracked files in the file list.
 The default is "true".

 `gui.encoding`

-Specifies the default encoding to use for displaying of file contents in [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) and [gitk(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitk.html).
-It can be overridden by setting the _encoding_ attribute for relevant files (see [gitattributes(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitattributes.html)).
+Specifies the default encoding to use for displaying of file contents in git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) and gitk(1).
 If this option is not set, the tools default to the locale encoding.

 `gui.matchTrackingBranch`

-Determines if new branches created with [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) should default to tracking remote branches with matching names or not.
+Determines if new branches created with git-gui(1) should default to tracking remote branches with matching names or not.
 Default: "false".

 `gui.newBranchTemplate`

-Is used as suggested name when creating new branches using the [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html).
+Is used as suggested name when creating new branches using the git-gui(1).

 `gui.pruneDuringFetch`

-"true" if [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) should prune remote-tracking branches when performing a fetch.
+"true" if git-gui(1) should prune remote-tracking branches when performing a fetch.
 The default value is "false".

 `gui.trustmtime`

-Determines if [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) should trust the file modification timestamp or not.
+Determines if git-gui(1) should trust the file modification timestamp or not.
 By default the timestamps are not trusted.

 `gui.spellingDictionary`

-Specifies the dictionary used for spell checking commit messages in the [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html).
+Specifies the dictionary used for spell checking commit messages in the git-gui(1).
 When set to "none" spell checking is turned off.

 `gui.fastCopyBlame`